The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Once you generate the template, it includes the selected element or the whole content of the file you've chosen.

-All you need to do is click on the "Upload File to Template" button, on the "Template Builder" work pane.
+All you need to do is click the "Upload File to Template" button, on the "Template Builder" work pane.
 Once you have done it, you'll see the message that the file has been successfully uploaded.

 Once the "Document Template Id" field is populated, you can generate the file.